 UK-based challenger B-North is based in Manchester, England, and was founded by financial industry veterans with decades of experience working at institutions including HSBC, Santander UK and Metro Bank.
-B-North was started with the goal of disrupting the £150 billion UK lending market for small and medium businesses ("SMEs").
-As a brand-new bank, B-North chose the nCino Bank Operating System in early 2019 to deliver a highly efficient and differentiated loan origination experience to its SME clients.
-Additionally, B-North plans to leverage nCino's Partner Community functionality to more effectively collaborate and interact with a variety of third parties including brokers, regulators, attorneys and appraisers.
+B-North was started with the goal of disrupting the £150 billion UK lending market for small and medium

-• The nCino Bank Operating System provides a flexible and scalable infrastructure that will allow it to scale and grow its assets and client base, while delivering maximum benefit to its clients.

-• With nCino's Partner Community, B-North can grant specific and limited access to nCino functionality and records for external third parties to connect on a single platform for increased transparency, reduced costs and an overall better banking experience for all involved.
+- The nCino Bank Operating System provides a flexible and scalable infrastructure that will allow it to scale and grow its assets and client base, while delivering maximum benefit to its clients. - With nCino's Partner Community, B-North can grant specific and limited access to nCino functionality and records for external third parties to connect on a single platform for increased transparency, reduced costs and an overall better banking experience for all involved